GoogleCloudPlatform/postgresql-docker/9/README.md

 ### <a name="connect-to-a-remote-postgresql-server-kubernetes"></a>Connect to a remote PostgreSQL server

 Assume that we have a PostgreSQL server running at `some-host` and we want to log on to `some-db` database as `postgres` user.
 Run the following command.

-Assume that we have a PostgreSQL server running at `some-host` and we want to log on to `some-db` database as `postgres` user.
-Run the following command.
 You will need to enter the password even though there might be no visible passowrd prompt; this is due to limitations of `kubectl exec`.

 ```shell